kostin-kirill/devops-interview-task/README.md

   * Create the server.
   * Run the healthcheck script.

-Give github users `aeells|schmiegelow` access to your fork.
+Give github users `kostin-kirill|infradmin` access to your fork.
 Feel free to ask questions as you go if anything is unclear, confusing, or just plain missing.

 # Extra Credit